dmlicht/_posts/2017-3-6-lane-detection.md

 We just stepped through a practical image processing pipeline using opencv and python!
 It goes without saying, this is not road ready, but it's exciting to see how much we can do with a little image manipulating and line filtering logic.
 What a nice starting point.
 Next, we'll talk about the experience of going through the first two weeks of the Udacity Self Driving Car Nanodegree.

-#### Shortcomings

-There are some shortcomings to this approach.
-As we mentioned at the top - this is not using any fancy machine learning.
-The pipeline is fairly brittle.
-It will likely run into problems if:

-* We are on a very curved road
-* There are high contrast shadows on the road
-* We are already not in the center of the road
-* There are other types of markings on the road

 #### Possible Improvements